dtej718/AICTE-PROJECT-STEGANOGRAPHY/README.md

 ## Overview

 This project uses robust LSB steganography to embed a secret message along with a passcode into an image.
-It consists of two Python scripts with user-friendly GUIs built using Tkinter.

 ## Features